-MBA Application essay tips: MBA applications require a number of essays to be answered.
-Different essay topics require different approaches while answering them.
-But all essays need the applicant to follow some basic approaches.
+MBA Application Essay Tips - MBA applications require a number of essays to be answered.
+Different MBA essay topics require different approaches while answering them.
+But all MBA essays need the applicant to follow some basic approaches.
 Read on to know about some key MBA application essay tips.

 The essential traits of an MBA applicant are motivation, leadership, team player, perseverance, integrity, analytical as well as innovative.
-These traits are to be showcased and substantiated in various essays.
+These traits are to be showcased and substantiated in the various MBA essays.
 MBA aspirants compete with numerous applicants with similar backgrounds.
-You should, therefore, understand how to write an MBA application essay to ensure an admit.
-Follow these MBA application essay tips to ensure that your essay shines in the competitive admissions process.
+They should, therefore, understand how to draft an MBA application essay to ensure an admit.
+Follow these MBA application essay tips to ensure that the MBA essay shines in the competitive admissions process.

-MBA Application essay tip: Stick to the question
+MBA Application Essay Tip 1: Stick to the question

 MBA application questions are very specific.
 Analyse the prompt thoroughly.
 The clue to the questions lies in the question itself.